 Over 2.5 million citations to journal articles, books, theses, patents, software, audio-visual materials, and technical reports covering all aspects of agriculture and allied disciplines including plant and animal sciences, forestry, entomology, soil and water resources, agricultural economics, agricultural engineering, agricultural products, alternative farming practices, and food and nutrition.
 Coverage dates back to 1970.

-Consumer Health Complete SMU Only
+Health Reference Center Academic SMU Only

 This is a good place to begin a study of human diseases.
 Includes overviews and definitions, as well as relationships to other diseases, standard treatments, and much more.